Baty History, Family Crest & Coats of Arms

 The surname Baty was first found in Roxburghshire, Scotland, where they held a family seat from ancient times.

-Important Dates for the Baty family
+Early History of the Baty family

 This web page shows only a small excerpt of our Baty research.
 Another 76 words (5 lines of text) covering the years 1296, 1597, 1603, 1735, 1771, and 1803 are included under the topic Early Baty History in all our PDF Extended History products and printed products wherever possible.